 Our beloved tech giant, Apple is all set to re-open its store at London’s uber-chic locale – The Regent Street.
-Post its four year overhaul, the central London store will yet again open doors for apple enthusiasts all over the city.
+Post its four-year overhaul, the central London store will yet again open doors for apple enthusiasts all over the city.
 It is renovated in close association with Foster + Partners and presents a crisp, fresh vibe that is bound to catch every customer’s fancy.

-Located in a nineteenth century building with a restored Grade II – listed façade, the new décor perfectly complements the architectural heritage and traditional craftsmanship of the locality with a renewed emphasis on transparency and accessibility.
+Located in a nineteenth-century building with a restored Grade II – listed façade, the new décor perfectly complements the architectural heritage and traditional craftsmanship of the locality with a renewed emphasis on transparency and accessibility.

 The wall facades are built in classic Portland stone, while luminescent panels – the longest in the world according to apple, cover the entire ceiling.
-Further, twin staircases of sandblasted and honed Castagna stone walls bring visitors to a re-modelled mezzanine that is built with the best Carrara marble and hand-cut Venetian smalti glass tile.
+Further, twin staircases of sandblasted and honed Castagna stone walls bring visitors to a re-modeled mezzanine that is built with the best Carrara marble and hand-cut Venetian smalti glass tile.

 The tech giant recently bagged a coveted preservation award for sensitively repurposing historic buildings.
 The Regent Street store on similar lines is a spectacle of its own and a very unique amalgamation of traditional antiques and modernity.
-Refurbished into a beauty, this new store is certain to appeal to all Londoners alike!
+Refurbished into beauty, this new store is certain to appeal to all Londoners alike!